Domhnall MacAuley

-Professor Domhnall MacAuley MD, FRCGP, FFPHMI, FFSEM, FISM (born 1957) is a former physician, a professor of primary health care and a medical journal editor.
+Domhnall MacAuley (born 1957) is a former physician, a professor of primary health care and a medical journal editor.

 After graduating from University College Dublin, MacAuley underwent medical training at the University of Exeter.

 He obtained his MD while working as a senior research fellow at Queen's University Belfast.

 He obtained a position as professor of primary health care (research) at the University of Ulster in 1997, later becoming an honorary professor.